Correspondence between neuroevolution and gradient descent: Numerical illustration of the neuroevolution-gradient descent correspondence

 \subsection{Shallow net, finite $\beta$}

-In this section we illustrate the gradient descent-neuroevolution correspondence for finite $\beta$.
+} In this section we illustrate the gradient descent-neuroevolution correspondence for finite $\beta$.
 We consider the same supervised-learning problem as in \s{shallow_infinite}, and set the network width to 256 nodes.
-We did neuroevolution with the Metropolis acceptance rate whose temperature parameter was finite (we set $\beta = 10^3$).
-Finite-temperature simulations are common in particle-based systems\c{frenkel2001understanding}.
-Here, temperature has no particular physical significance, but comparing simulations done at finite and infinite $\beta$ makes the point that different choices of neuroevolution acceptance rate result in evolution equivalent to different gradient-descent protocols.
-We did gradient descent using the integration scheme \beq x_i(t_{\rm gd}+1) = x_i(t_{\rm gd}) -\alpha\frac{\partial \u}{\partial x_i}, \eeq where $\alpha = 10^{-4}$ is the learning rate.
-Comparing \eq{lang} and \eq{gd2}, we set the neuroevolution mutation scale to \beq \sigma = \lambda \sqrt{2 \alpha/ \beta}, \eeq where $\lambda$ is a parameter.
-Thus one neuroevolution step corresponds to $\lambda$ integration steps of the gradient descent procedure.
-In figures, we compare gradient descent with neuroevolution as a function of common (scaled) time $t= \alpha t_{\rm gd}= \alpha \lambda t_{\rm evolution}$.
+We did neuroevolution with the Metropolis acceptance rate with reciprocal temperature parameter $\beta = 10^3$. {This choice is arbitrary, but is representative of a wide range of finite values of $\beta$.} Finite-temperature simulations are common in particle-based systems\c{frenkel2001understanding}.
+Here, temperature has no particular physical significance, but comparing simulations done at finite and infinite $\beta$ makes the point that different choices of neuroevolution acceptance rate result in a dynamics equivalent to different gradient-descent protocols.